FriendsOfREDAXO/for_sa11y/README.md

 HowTo:

+- Install the AddOn
-Add this to your Template at the and of `<head>`:
+- Add this to your Template at the and of `<head>`:

 ```php
   for_sa11y::get();
 ```

-To let FOR sa11y ignore specific elements of the current page add to them the css class:
+To let FOR sa11y ignore specific elements of the current page add the following css class to each:

-`.sa11y-ignore`
+`sa11y-ignore`

 To do: